gekographe/cv-1/README.md

   - Co-ordinated the professional team of agents and advisors working on the property portfolio.
   - Represented Mountcity in negotiations and worked with solicitors to document six property transactions, including a complicated corporate sale.
   - Instigated cash flow forecasting to inform funding recommendations.
-  - Prepared three Annual Reports, which I redesigned to improve clarity.
+  - Changed the design of the Annual Reports to make the financial reports easier to understand.

 ### brainstrust
 Trustee and web designer: 2006 - 2011